+- Post-foreclosure holding costs

+- Broker fees

+- Lender's perception by the community

+- Lender's CRA reputation

+- Community involvement

-Post-foreclosure holding costs Broker fees Lender's perception by the community Lender's CRA reputation Community involvement Availability of other foreclosed upon properties
+- Availability of other foreclosed upon properties

-In determining post-rehabilitation sales price, the sale of such property shall be in an amount equal to or less thanthe lesser of the cost to acquire and redevelop or rehabilitate such home or property up to a decent, safe, and habitable conditionor the post-rehabilitation appraisal.-Accordingly, the maximum sales price for a property is determined by aggregating all costs of acquisition, rehabilitation, and redevelopment.
+In determining post-rehabilitation sales price, the sale of such property shall be in an amount equal to or less than the cost to acquire and redevelop or rehabilitate such home or property up to a decent, safe, and habitable condition.
+Accordingly, the maximum sales price for a property is determined by aggregating all costs of acquisition, rehabilitation, and redevelopment.